toptal/haste-client/README.md

 ### Authentication

-If you are using default `HASTE_SERVER`, you need to have an authentication token.
+If you are using default `HASTE_SERVER`, you need to have an GitHub authentication token.
 You can get the information about authentication and how to generate token here. `https://www.toptal.com/developers/hastebin/documentation`

-After you have generated your token, you should add the token to your ~.bash_profile:
+After you have generated your token, you should add it to your ~.bash_profile:

 ```bash
 export HASTE_SERVER_TOKEN="mytoken"